Powered By Blogger

 "Who else is Christ but the Sound of God?"
 (Acts of John, Gnostic Christian scripture)

-True Simran Practice in the Sant Tradition
+True Simran Practice in the Sant Tradition, By James Bean

 The Many Names of the Nameless (Anami) One